ConnectyCube/connectycube-flutter-call-kit/README.md

 - notifying the app about user action performed on the Incoming call screen (accept, reject, mute (for iOS))
 - providing the methods for manual managing of the Incoming screen including the manual showing the Incoming call screen
 - getting the data about the current call during the call session
-- some customizations according to your app needs (ringtone, icon, accent color(for Android))
+- some customizations according to your app needs (ringtone, app icon, accent color(for Android))
+- checking and changing the access to the `Manifest.permission.USE_FULL_SCREEN_INTENT` permission (for Android 14 and above)

 <kbd><img alt="Flutter P2P Calls code sample, incoming call in background Android" src="https://developers.connectycube.com/docs/_images/code_samples/flutter/background_call_android.png" height="440" /></kbd>